scheduleonce/developer-center/docs/Client-side APIs/collecting-data-from-an-embedded-chatbot-widget.md

 ### `oncehub.widget.button_clicked`

-**Fired when**: Visitor clicks on an button during the chatbot conversation.
+**Fired when**: Visitor clicks on a button during the chatbot conversation.

 **Payload example**: